 Governance, Accountability and Ethics - 15 credits

-The aim of this module is to provide students with a framework to examine the key issues in corporate governance.
+The aim of this module is to provide you with a framework to examine the key issues in corporate governance.
 These include underlying corporate governance theory and associated reporting and regulation, the role of monitors and issues of independence and ethics.
-It will also develop students’ ability to critically appraise relevant academic literature and current issues and integrate and synthesise topics in order to participate in current debates and suggest potential insights for development.
+It will also seek to develop your ability to critically appraise relevant academic literature and current issues and integrate and synthesise topics in order to participate in current debates and suggest potential insights for development.

 International Risk Management – 15 credits

-The purpose of this module is to introduce students to the international aspect of risk management faced on a day to day basis by modern MNCs and especially those of political, financial, operational and regulatory nature.
+The purpose of this module is to introduce you to the international aspect of risk management faced on a day-to-day basis by modern multi-national corporations (MNCs) and especially those of political, financial, operational and regulatory nature.
 Particular attention and detailed coverage will be placed on the ideas and tools used in identifying exposure to risk inherent in corporate functions such as international trade and money transactions, corporate financing and finally international investment/expansion decisions.

 Institutional Investments - 15 credits

-After successfully pursuing this module students should have knowledge of particular institutional investments and their relative merits from the perspective of retail investors.
-They should have an overview of the role of institutional investments in the economy in general, and personal financial planning in particular.
-They should have insights into the operation and management of institutional investments, and the specific types of investment fund available.
+After successfully pursuing this module you should have knowledge of particular institutional investments and their relative merits from the perspective of retail investors.
+You should have an overview of the role of institutional investments in the economy in general, and personal financial planning in particular.
+You should have insights into the operation and management of institutional investments, and the specific types of investment fund available.

-In this module students will carry out a substantive piece of independent research into a business issue relevant to their course of study.
-Students will be expected to draw upon the knowledge acquired, and the intellectual, technical and analytical skills developed throughout their course.
-To equip students with the additional research skills required to successfully execute the research, they will be supported by a series of workshops on research methods.
-Students will be supported in this module through a series of group supervisions, and will be allocated a project supervisor.
+In this module you will carry out a substantive piece of independent research into a business issue relevant to their course of study.
+You will be expected to draw upon the knowledge you’ve acquired, and the intellectual, technical and analytical skills developed throughout this course.
+To equip you with the additional research skills required to successfully execute the research, you will be supported by a series of workshops on research methods.
+You will also be supported in this module by a series of group supervisions and will be allocated a project supervisor.